stb-tester/lirc/CONTRIBUTE.md

     #14 0x08049d39 in main (argc=2, argv=0xbffff034) at lircd.c:2250

 You dont need a core file.
 You can also start your program inside gdb and let gdb trap the crash.
-Something like
+Something like:

     $ cd daemons
     $ libtool --mode=execute gdb lircd